EdoardoLaGreca/scrtp/doc/README.md

 # doc

-This directory contains documentation about the repo.
+This directory contains all the documentation.

-Like a wiki, sorta.

-If a version's name ends with `-wip`, it means that there is still some work to be done for it to be fully functional.
+ - `doc/blog/` contains updates and announcements about the project
+ - `doc/img/` contains images used in documentation
+ - `doc/protocol.md` explains in detail the protocol used for communication between the client and the server
+ - `doc/style.md` is the code style guide